 Ruth Bader Ginsburg’s Death Clinches It: We’re Living in a Dystopia

-We keeping saying it can’t get worse.
+We keep saying it can’t get worse.
 Now I just wonder, “What’s next?”

 When the smoke from the fires on the West Coast started showing up 2,900 miles away outside my window in New York City, that was the moment I realized we are living in an actual dystopia.
 I’m 42.
 I have lived through some shit, but nothing like this.
 Every single element of a dystopia is upon us.